wormtable/wormtable/docs/source/data-storage.rst

 The fundamental storage units of wormtable are *rows* and *columns*, similar to relational databases.
-A row is split into a fixed number of columns, and within a column we store some number of *elements* of a fixed *type* and size.
+A row is split into a fixed number of columns, and within a column we store some number of *elements* of a fixed *type* and *size*.
 The size of the elements determines the range of the values that can be stored in a column; for example, an unsigned integer column with element size 1 can store values from 0 up to 254 only.